MinorAR/minorar.github.io/_posts/2016-4-5-New-Jekyll-Blog.md

 ---
 layout: post
-title: New Jekyll Blog
+title: New Blog
+published: true
 ---

-New blogging system hosted on github pages installed using [Jekyll now](http://www.jekyllnow.com/)
+New blogging system hosted on github pages based on jekyll